Sunday, 14 June 2020

 Descending the Bottle Forest Trail back to Kangaroo Creek

-While it's possible to hike along Kangaroo Creek itself, some hasty research earlier in the day revealed the route was less than appealing with no track to speak of a tremendous amount of bush-bashing to contend with.
-That's why I took the more direct, though steeper route through the Bottle Forest and back down again.
-A steep descent returned me to the creek where a path of sorts follows it upstream.
+While it’s possible to hike along Kangaroo Creek itself, some quick research earlier in the day revealed the route was far from appealing—there was no track to speak of and a tremendous amount of bush-bashing to contend with.
+That’s why I opted for the more direct, though steeper, route through the Bottle Forest, before descending back down to the creek.
+From there, a makeshift path follows the creek upstream.

 Kangaroo Creek